scastiel/gatsby-theme-potato/src/pages/posts/2019-02-14-so-i-wrote-a-technical-book/index.md

 lang: 'en'
 ---

-Big week for me: I finished writing my [eBook in French about React](https://www.masterreact.io/livre), and I couldn’t be more proud.
+Big week for me: I finished writing my [eBook in French about React](https://www.masterreact.io/livre), and I couldn’t be prouder.
 Eight months, and it was not easy, but it’s so worth it.
 In this post I wanted to expose a few thoughts about what happens when you write a technical book.

 ## Why?
 From the idea to starting writing